elizagamedev/anki-hanziweb/README.md

 # Hanzi Web for Anki
 ![Screenshot](screenshot.png)

-This addon generates a “web” of hanzi/kanji amongst your Anki notes, adding a few examples taken from cards you’ve already reviewed for each hanzi in each note.
-The intent is that you’ll be able to more easily learn the readings of hanzi if you are reminded of other words it comprises that you’ve already studied.
+This addon generates a "web" of hanzi/kanji amongst your Anki notes, adding a few examples taken from cards you've already reviewed for each hanzi in each note.
+The intent is that you'll be able to more easily learn the readings of hanzi if you are reminded of other words it comprises that you've already studied.

 ## Installation